kx-wang/Wavefunctions/README.md

 # Wavefunctions
-This code calculates the eigen energies in an arbitrary 1D potential profile, by discretizing the Shcrodinger's equation.
+This code calculates the eigen energies in an arbitrary 1D potential profile, by discretizing the Schrodinger's equation.

 ## Instructions:
 1. Have [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) installed